 Eastern north Pacific from Vancouver Island, British Columbia south to Baja California, Mexico including the Gulf of California.

 Sea lions inhabit temperate or subtropical waters.
 They haul out on quiet sandy beaches, offshore rocks, and on man-made structures such as piers, boats, breakwaters, and buoys.
 They remain close to the water’s edge of beaches during warm weather, moving inland or up coastal slopes during cool weather or at night.

-The adult male’s body is robust at the neck, shoulders and chest with a rather slender hind end while females and juveniles are slender-bodied and more streamlined.
+The adult male’s body is robust at the neck, shoulders, and chest with a rather slender hind end, while females and juveniles are slender-bodied and more streamlined.
 These sea lions have a long, straight, and narrow snout and distinct, small, external ears.
 Long paddle-like fore flippers that end in tiny claws with hair on the upper surface extending past the wrist are used for propulsion through the water.
-Their hind flippers used as rudders for steering are much shorter and have fleshy tips and short narrow claws at the end of the digits.
-The hind flippers.
+Their hind flippers, used as rudders for steering, are much shorter and have fleshy tips and short narrow claws at the end of the digits.
 They have a small but distinct tail.
 Mature males have a prominent protruding forehead with a large bump of bone called the sagittal crest.
 The crest is topped by a light colored hair tuft.
 Unlike other sea lions, California sea lions do not have a lion-like mane.

 Adult male sea lions may reach a length of 2.4 m (7 ft 10 in) and a weight of 390 kg (860 lb).
 Females are markedly smaller reaching a maximum length of 2 m (6 ft 7 in) and a weight of 110 kg (240 lb).